metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 tagctagctagctagctagctagctagcta
 ```

-the explanation of the regular pattern `^seq[AB]1$` is:
+The explanations for the regular pattern `^seq[AB]1$` are

-- the `^` at the start means the string should start with that pattern
+- the `^` at the beginning means that the string should start with that pattern
-- `seq` is the exact match for this string
+- `seq` is an exact match for that string
 - `[AB]` means any character in the set {A, B}
-- `1` is the exact match for this character
+- `1` is an exact match for that character
-- `$` ending the pattern means the string should end with that pattern
+- `$` at the end of the pattern means that the string should end with that pattern.

-If the starting `^` had been omitted, the pattern would have matched any sequence ID that contains "seq" followed by a character in the set {A, B} and ending with "1", as example the ids `my_seqA1` or `my_seqB1` would have been matched.
+ If the starting `^` had been omitted, the pattern would have matched any sequence ID containing "seq" followed by a character from the set {A, B} and ending with "1", for example the IDs `my_seqA1` or `my_seqB1` would have been matched.

-If the ending `$` had been omitted, the pattern would have matched any sequence ID that starts with "seq" followed by a character in the set {A, B} and contains "1", as example the ids `seqA102` or `seqB1023456789` would have been matched.
+If the ending '$' had been omitted, the pattern would have matched any sequence ID starting with 'seq' followed by a character in the set {A, B} and containing '1', e.g. the ids `seqA102` or `seqB1023456789` would have been matched.

-Another solution to extract these sequence IDs would be to use a text file containing them, one per line as follows:
+Another solution to extract these sequence IDs would be to use a text file containing them, one per line, as follows

 {{< code "seqAB.txt" txt true >}}

-This `seqAB.txt` is then usable as an index file by {{< obi obigrep >}}:
+This `seqAB.txt` can then be used as an index file by  {{< obi obigrep >}}:

 ```bash
 obigrep --id-list seqAB.txt five_ids.fasta